Samkhya-Yoga-Kundalini

 Then (tadā), the Seer (draṣṭuḥ) abides in (avasthānam) its own-form (sva-rūpa).

 This is where we want to go.
-The self no longer falsely identifies with the fluctuations of the mind.
-It now correctly understands its real nature.
+The self no longer falsely identifies with the activities of the mind.
+It now correctly understands its true nature.

 Yogaś-citta-vṛtti-nirodhaḥ

-Yoga is the restraint (nirodhaḥ) of the fluctuations (vṛtti) of consciousness (citta).
+Yoga is the restraint (nirodhaḥ) of the activities (vṛtti) of consciousness (citta).

 This is how we get there.
 Let’s look at each word individually.